jorgeribeiro/kitchen-box/README.md

 Here are some areas for improvement:

 - **Write unit and integration tests:** Adding tests will ensure the stability and reliability of the application.
-- **Fix start.sh script:** Currently, the script is not running correctly during the initial setup.
-This issue needs to be addressed to improve the usability of the project.